 Graphically the game is bright and colorful.
 It’s all fairly simple graphics, but they’re done well and the animations are good.

 The sound is great in this game.
 The standout is the voice acting and the way the humor comes through.

 This game is basically a playground for VR beginners.
 It allows them to try a lot of different things if all simplified.
 Everything is really interactive too and not just in the ways you would expect.
 Items from one mini-game are sometimes used in unexpected ways elsewhere, so you can experiment with how things interact.
 I think that children would really love this game the most.
 Adults will love it too but may find it repetitive a bit sooner.
 The amount of polish this game has is absurd too.
 Everything works well together and there are tons of extras which weren’t required for the main gameplay, but end up adding to the experience a lot.

-I do recommend the game, but I will note that it is fairly expensive for the amount of time some people may get out of it.
+I did enjoy Vacation Simulator, but I will note that it is fairly expensive for the amount of time some people may get out of it.
 If this will be your go-to game for the kids and introducing people to VR, it’s a good investment.
 If you just want to play it through once yourself, it could be an idea to wait for a sale.
 It does feel like a pity to say that because of the quality of the game, but you can see most content within two hours.

 Many thanks to Owlchemy Labs for the review code for this game.